 One thing to note: Colorado is absolutely massive.
 You can live here for decades and still only see a fraction of the state.
 All of this to say: to have a true Colorado road trip experience, I recommend dedicating at least a couple weeks to seeing these places.

-This guide is built for travelers who plan on flying in through Denver International Airport.
+This guide and itinerary is built for travelers who plan on flying in through Denver International Airport.
 That said, you can certainly mix up the order of the itinerary if you’re driving into Colorado.

-Another thing to note: this Colorado road trip itinerary does mention a few things to do in cities, but that’s not really what this road trip focuses on.
+Another thing to note: this Colorado road trip itinerary does mention a few things to do in cities, but our focus is on exploring the great outdoors.

 This Colorado road trip itinerary is all about seeing the great outdoors.
 Colorado is an outdoor adventurer’s paradise.
 We have epic hikes and overlooks for advanced hikers and novices alike.

-While I certainly will mention a few in-town things to do, the focus of this Colorado road trip itinerary will be on seeing the outdoors beauty of our great state.
+While I certainly will mention a few in-town things to do, the focus of this Colorado road trip itinerary will be on outdoors activities.

 I don’t want you to feel rushed during your travels, which is why I recommend dedicating at least 2-3 weeks for your Colorado exploration.

 A lot of Colorado’s mountain passes that connect the mountain towns to each other are only open in the summer months.
-Outside of summer, travel time increases significantly because you have to take less efficient alternate routes and deal with dicey road conditions.
+Outside of summer, travel time increases significantly, because you have to take less efficient alternate winter routes.

-July and August are some of the best months to plan your Colorado road trip around, since that’s when Colorado is most accessible, driving-wise.
+July and August are some of the best months to plan your Rocky Mountain travels and Colorado road trip around, since that’s when Colorado is most accessible, driving-wise.
 That’s what this Colorado road trip itinerary is built around.

-My Colorado road trip planner will walk you through an optimized route where you’ll get to see some of my favorite places in my home state.
+My Colorado road trip planner and itinerary will walk you through an optimized route, where you’ll get to see some of my favorite places in my home state.
 This Colorado guide is crafted with local expertise, from a Coloradan who regularly travels all over the state.

 For a bite to eat, I won’t reinvent the wheel, especially since everyone has such varied taste.
 Eater has written a great article on the best restaurants in Denver to get you started.
 I’d highly recommend starting with this as your guide and finding something that matches the cuisine you’re going for.

 I have the pleasure of calling Fort Collins home, and personally love the laid-back culture here.
-Fort Collins, Colorado has some of Colorado’s best local craft breweries, and some incredible restaurants to check out.
+Fort Collins, Colorado has some of Colorado’s best local craft breweries and incredible restaurants to check out.